-The MA Writing for Children does not require a BA in a 'related subject' - the two most important requirements (beyond a good first degree in any subject - Normally a first or second-class Honours degree) are a passion for and commitment to contemporary children's fiction and some skill/potential in writing for that audience, assessed by a sample of creative writing submitted with the application.
+A good first degree in any subject - normally a first or second-class Honours degree; a passion for and commitment to contemporary fiction for children and young adults; demonstrable skill in writing for young audiences, assessed by a sample of creative writing submitted with the application.

 If English is not your first language